akileshjayakumar/Random-Password-Generator/README.md

 ## Contributing

-Contributions are highly encouraged!
-If you would like to improve the application or address a bug, here's how you can help:
+Your contributions are welcome!
+If you have ideas for improvements or new features:

 1. Fork the repository.
-2. Create a new branch for your changes (`git checkout -b feature-branch`).
+2. Create a new branch (`git checkout -b feature-branch`).
 3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to your branch (`git push origin feature-branch`).
+4. Push to the branch (`git push origin feature-branch`).
 5. Submit a pull request.

 ## Contact Information